NASA Ames Research Center, Moffett Field, Calif.

 A Gulfstream V aircraft will take off from San Jose, Calif., to fly scientists and their instruments for 10 continuous hours over the Arctic and back to San Jose.
 The primary goal of the lengthy airborne mission is to observe the Quadrantid meteor shower in ideal and virtually unchanging conditions far above light pollution and clouds to determine when it peaks and how the stream is dispersed.

-WHAT: NASA scientists will fly in a Gulfstream V, similar to the plane used to observe the Aurigid meteor shower Sept.
+NASA scientists will fly in a Gulfstream V, similar to the plane used to observe the Aurigid meteor shower Sept.
 1, 2007, to measure the Quadrantid meteor shower.
+WHEN:

 - end -